ronniedong/Expect-for-Java/README.md

 Expect can expect for a list of patterns/strings at one time.
 However there is no callback, because in Java the code does not look neat (refer to expect4j examples)

+The expect() method can handle a mixture of regular expression Pattern and literal String: in fact it accepts arbitrary number of Object, then uses Pattern as regex and uses String as literal string.

-Expect does NOT expect on more than one connection at a time.
+Expect does NOT expect on more than one connection at a time (which IS a feature for Unix Expect/Perl Expect)

+Those methods that end with "OrThrow" will throw checked exceptions when something goes wrong, for example timeout or lost connection(EOF), or IOException caused by alien invasion.
+This helps handling unexpected results.

 Examples
 --------
-Example that connects to an SSH server and send "ls" command.
+Example that connects to an SSH server and send "ls" command. (assuming your prompt is `$`)
 ```java
 try {
 	JSch jsch = new JSch();